opentok/opentok-web-samples/Vonage-Media-Library-Blur/README.md

 =======================

 This sample application shows how to add background blur with the Vonage video APIs.
 It is very similar to the [Basic Video Chat](../Basic%20Video%20Chat/) example but it adds a background blur to the publisher.
 See [Vonage ML Transformers](https://vonage.github.io/ml-transformers-docs/) library for more information.
+The OpenTok.js library includes a background blur filter through the [Publisher.applyVideoFilter()](https://tokbox.com/developer/sdks/js/reference/Publisher.html#applyVideoFilter).
+This sample app shows how to apply a video filter with using a media processor from the `@vonage/ml-transformers` library.

 ## Demo

-You can see a demo of this sample running at [opentok.github.io/opentok-web-samples/Basic-Background-Blur/](https://opentok.github.io/opentok-web-samples/Basic-Background-Blur/)
+You can see a demo of this sample running at [opentok.github.io/opentok-web-samples/Vonage-Media-Library-Blur/](https://opentok.github.io/opentok-web-samples/Vonage-Media-Library-Blur/)

 > **Note** The demo is setup so that a new room is generated based on your public IP address.
 So will only work if you are connecting from 2 browsers on the same network.